mklickman/Elemedia/README.md

 - mediaQuery: a string set to either 'min-width' or 'max-width'
 - threshold: an integer set to the width in pixels* that will trigger the "media query"

-When the width of the element the function is called on gets above or below the threshold you supplied (depending on how you set the mediaQuery argument), a class name is dynamically added that follows the form of "mq-_mediaQuery_-_threshold_", where the values in italics match the values you supply to the function.
+When the width of the element the function is called on gets above or below the threshold you supplied (depending on how you set the mediaQuery argument), a class name is dynamically added that follows the form of "mq-[mediaQuery]-[threshold]", where the values in brackets match the values you supply to the plugin.

 _*em-based width support is coming.
 Patience, young padawan..._
 ## An Example